Christmas brings fear of church bombs in Nigeria

 At least 2,800 people have died in fighting in the largely Muslim north since Boko Haram launched an uprising against the government in 2009, watchdog Human Rights Watch says.

-Boko Haram has showed since its insurgency intensified more than two years ago that it can find weaknesses in defenses.
+Boko Haram has showed since its insurgency intensified more than two years ago that it can find weaknesses in defences.

 "One faction of Boko Haram has made several attempts to provoke violence between Christians and Muslims," said Peter Sharwood Smith, Nigeria head of security firm Drum Cussac.